DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 \subsection{Magnetic rotor}

-The magnetic rotor tests the propagation of strong torsional Alf\'en waves.
+The magnetic rotor tests the propagation of strong torsional Alf\'en waves as well as solver behaviour in moderately high Mach numbers (Ma = 20).
 A dense disc of fluid rotates within a static fluid background, with a gradual velocity tapering layer between the disc edge and the ambient fluid.
 An initially uniform magnetic field is present, which is twisted with the disc rotation.
-The magnetic field is strong enough that as it wraps around the rotor diminishing the rotor's angular momentum.
+The magnetic field is strong enough that it wraps around the rotor diminishing the rotor's angular momentum.
 The increased magnetic pressure around the rotor compresses the fluid in the rotor, giving it an oblong shape.
-The experimental setup is introduced by \cite{Balsara_1999} and we use a more stringent variant of it from \cite{Guillet_2019}, which is summarized below.
+The experimental setup is introduced by \cite{Balsara_1999}, but we use a more stringent variant of it from \cite{Guillet_2019}, which is summarised below.